datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 </object>
 _Download this pdf_ [here](https://datashines.github.io/data/2024-04-14-Becoming-a-Birtish-Citizen/new_application_for_private_citizenship_ceremonies.pdf)

-Note that **you must attend a citizenship ceremony within 3 months of your application being approved**
+Note that **you must attend a citizenship ceremony within 3 months of your application being approved**.

 There are two kinds of ceremonies: